iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.care 1 reviews"/>
 </p>

+> Does not automatically track as it says it will.
+Also, I can enter manually in my phone but my wife's phone cannot manually input as the app freezes when she puts in date from calendar.
+Uninstalled and reinstalled the app but still have same problems.<br> :date: __2020-08-16 17:20:12__

+> utTý5hat's drive changes b<br> :date: __2020-08-14 22:35:18__

+> Edit: 8.10.20 Still same problems.
+If battery saver is issue, fix it.
+Update 6.27.20 - Tou can tell the developer(s) doesnt even use this app or they would know what we are talking about.
+You say it's just the way it is, no, you know how it's supposed to work, so find someone to make it work correctly.
+This app does not trace where I been going.
+It does not stay open in the background.
+When open, it does not show where I go or been since the 23rd.
+I restarted phone and reinstalled app on S9+<br> :date: __2020-08-11 03:56:40__

+> Uninstall.
+I didn't put it in<br> :date: __2020-08-04 19:20:34__

 > Doesn't do anything that Google Maps My Timeline can't do better.
 Maybe in a state with a competent health department it could.
 As I understand it in incompetent SC, it won't even do Bluetooth ID exchanges with other devices for contact tracing.<br> :date: __2020-07-30 01:57:38__

 > I am unable to add places I have been.
 Every time I try the app crashes.
 And the visits don't show up when they should.
 I have tried uninstalling and reinstalling more than once.
 This app is a lemon.<br> :date: __2020-07-26 21:59:16__